 ABOUT THE WOMEN’S TREATMENT CENTER

-Located on Chicago’s Near West Side, The Women’s Treatment Center (TWTC) offers family-based addiction treatment to adult women.
+Located in Chicago, The Women’s Treatment Center (TWTC) offers family-based addiction treatment to adult women.
 The facility offers residential and outpatient services, as well as specialized programs for pregnant or postpartum women with children up to six years old.
 A 24-hour, medically monitored 16-bed detox unit is located on-site.

 TREATMENT & ASSESSMENT

-Participants in the residential program receive 25 hours of clinical services per week, including individual counseling, addiction education, medication monitoring, referrals for additional mental health services, and parenting services.
-There is a special track for women and their children, as well as mentally ill women.
+Participants in the residential program receive 25 hours of clinical services per week.
+Programming includes individual counseling, addiction education, medication monitoring, referrals for additional mental health services, and parenting services.
+There is a special track for women and their children, as well as women struggling with mental health disorders.